mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 system.bus.supply.active
 system.generator.output.active
 ```
-It is worth noting that even if the generator is out-of-service, the `generator.output.active` variable still reflects its production.
+It is worth noting that even if the generator is out-of-service, the `output.active` variable still reflects its production.
 This is because it allows the same generator to be put back in-service with the same output power as before.

 ---

 ## [Change Generator Outputs](@id ChangeGeneratorOutputsManual)
 The function [`outputGenerator!`](@ref outputGenerator!) can be utilized to change the output of a generator.
-Similar to the [Change Generator Status](@ref ChangeGeneratorStatusManual), this function provides a safe way to modify the active and reactive powers produced by the previously defined generator.
+Similar to the [Change Generator Status](@ref ChangeGeneratorStatusManual), this function provides the safe way to modify the active and reactive powers produced by the previously defined generator.

 To demonstrate how to use this function, we can use the example:
 ```@example outputGenerator